cyberrangecz/frontend-topology-graph-model/README.md

 ## Prerequisites
 To use the library you need to have installed: npm
-Angular Material v6 or higher
+Angular Material v7 or higher
 D3.js v5 or higher

 ## Usage
 To use the model in your project follow these steps:
-1. Run `npm install git+ssh://git@gitlab.ics.muni.cz:kypo2/frontend-new/kypo2-angular-topology-model.git#package`
+1. Run `npm install {name.of.the.package}`
 2. Import model classes like usual, for example `import { Node } from 'graph-topology-model-lib`

 ## Developers